QR Codes: How to generate and use them for your business.

 How to best use QR codes will likely depend on your industry.
 Restaurants, for example, can create them to improve ordering for customers, while retail stores can generate codes to support a contactless checkout for purchases.

-Here are fives ideas for getting started with QR codes:
+Here are five ideas for getting started with QR codes:

 Facilitate safer payments.
 During the COVID-19 pandemic, safety is on everyone’s mind.
 QR codes help protect customers and staff by reducing contact.
 Buyers can scan a code and pay their bill directly from their mobile device.
 Restaurant and store staff won’t need to touch credit cards or cash, and servers can also collect contact-free tips from customers.